 Carla Nappi / Canada Research Chair of Early Modern Studies and Assistant Prof of History at UBC; host of New Books in East Asian Studies; co-host of New Books in Science, Technology, & Society; sensualist; occasional Tweeter; perpetrator of shenanigans

 Haun Saussy / known to some as Papa; fond of cycling; allergic to boredom, his own as well as others’; brakes for the bucolic diaresis; also University Professor in the University of Chicago.

-Olga Solovieva / one of the “hilarious foreign sidekicks” of Haun Saussy, Postdoctoral Scholar in the Committee on Social Thought at UChicago, a good enough mother of two, a theorist of subversion, and a devout Zavtrabud(dh)ist.
+Olga Solovieva / Assistant Professor of Comparative Literature at UChicago, a good enough mother of three, a theorist of subversion, and a devout Zavtrabud(dh)ist.